meetkabeershah/meetkabeershah.github.io/_posts/2015-10-15-startup-lessons.md

 layout: post
 ---

-I'm writing what I'll avoid next time I do some startup thing.
+I'm writing things to avoid for my next startups.

 Don't play solo song.
 For a startup you need a team.